 In those circumstances where a supporting statement is a good idea, map out the 5 or 6 key requirements of the role and use those as headings.
 Under each heading, provide some evidence of where you have gained this experience, ideally using a real-life example that had a positive outcome.

 There are lots of things that shouldn’t be included but the biggest trap that people fall into is trying to explain their personality traits in a CV or cover letter.
 Phrases such as being honest, reliable, trustworthy; having excellent communication skills; or heaven forbid – “I can work well in a team as well as on my own”.
 These clichéd behavioural traits should be avoided.

 How long should it be?

-A one page general cover letter has little value, but a one to two page supporting statement can have impact and is acceptable in terms of length.
+A one-page general cover letter has little value, but a one to two-page supporting statement can have an impact and is acceptable in terms of length.
 If asked to produce one, the company (recruiter or end-client) will typically provide guidance on how long they would like the cover letter to be.